MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 Let us know if you have any questions or concerns.

-## End User Migration Guides
+## User migration guides

-This **End User Migration Guide** is intended to be distributed to end users via their migration management team.
-Feel free to customize messaging to best serve end users.
+This **User Migration Guide** is intended to be distributed to users via their migration management team.
+Feel free to customize messaging to best serve users.

 Read the following important information regarding your upcoming Office 365 migration.

 ### Timeline

 This migration happens behind the scenes.
 Your work day should not be interrupted.
-Files and folders will be migrated.
-Any root folders or files you own in Box will be copied.
+Files and folders are migrated.
+Any root folders or files you own in Box are copied.
-A final cut-over will be planned after all users in your group have been migrated.
+A final cut-over is planned after all users in your group have been migrated.

-### Dos and Don'ts
+### Dos and don'ts

 Do continue working in Box as usual!